 ICE stands for Information Communication Entertainment and pretty-much covers all those functi/ons in my life (and some other minor functions like low-voltage power routing and security-system).
-It is based around a fairly standard server-class computer core, running a Debian GNU/Linux Operating System, but is then quite heavily modified in both software and hardware.
+It is based around a fairly standard server-class computer core, running the Kubuntu OSS operating system, though somewhat modified/customised in both software and hardware.
 Physically, it is rather large - it can't actually be safely moved without dis-assembly (and the requisite knowledge of how to safely dis-assemble it).
 The individual parts don't count for anything particularly special on their own (in fact a lot of them are less-than-new and a bit junky -- I tend to re-purpose old technology, rather than discard it), but I am quite personally satisfied with the combined result.

 I am often exploring ways to integrate more of my life into the ICE unit, generally by digitally storing it in the systems (even physical possessions often can be -- and have been -- re-created in the ICE's virtual reality engine).